Chances are you have at some point asked the simple question how to recycle coffee grounds at home, yeah?

 Furthermore, scattering coffee grounds around your plants has the added benefit of repelling insects such as slugs and snails.

 You can also compost your grounds, too.
-Simply add them to the food scraps or garden debris in your compost heap, and it will also decompose into dark, rich compost.
+Add them to the food scraps or garden debris in your compost heap, and it will also decompose into dark, rich compost.

-Some studies have found that compost that contains coffee grounds holds onto nutrients and water better, and will improve the health of your plants.
+Some studies have found that compost containing coffee grounds holds onto nutrients and water better, improving the health of your plants.

-2. Use in exfoliant or soap to recycle coffee grounds
+2. Use in an exfoliant or soap to recycle coffee grounds

-Coffee grounds can be rough - but when reusing them, that just makes them all the more useful!
+Coffee grounds can be rough—but when reused, they're all the more useful!

 For example, you can easily make coffee scrubs and exfoliants from them.
-One simple way is by mixing the grounds with water or coconut oil, and using them as a body scrub.
+One simple way is to mix the grounds with water or coconut oil and use them as a body scrub.

-The coarse particles exfoliate the skin, and remove dirt and dead skin cells.
+The coarse particles exfoliate the skin, removing dirt and dead skin cells.

 You can also make your own lip scrub by mixing the grounds with a small amount of honey.